bunnyc1986/blog/source/_posts/hello-world.md

   $ git push heroku master
   ```
   Once the files are pushed, you will see message indicating node application detected.
 And the message shows you Heroku is deploying the code.
 * Go to your Heroku app settings.
-Find and visit the 'Heroku Domain'.
+Find and visit the `Heroku Domain`.
 Your blog should be live now.
 Woohoo~!

 ### Write a post